Being confident of this, that he who began a good work in you will carry it on to completion until the day of Christ

 And the tendency at times like that is to commit to trying harder.
 To care more about others.
 To work on my attitudes.
 And to love God more.
 But no matter how hard I might try, it seems that before I know it I have fallen back into my old ways, and nothing is different apart from being more frustrated than ever with my inability to make any significant change for the better.

-But then I read this verse, and so many others like it.
+But then I read this verse and so many others like it.
 And I realize that I am not the one most qualified to be attempting a makeover on my life.
-The one who took me from being an 18 year old looking to enjoy what the world had to offer, and changing me into one who had a desire to be holy; the one who delivered me from the road to destruction, and brought me into his light; and the one who has so far done all of the real remodeling in my life; he is the one who is still most qualified and most interested in completing the project.
+The one who took me from being an 18-year-old looking to enjoy what the world had to offer, and changed me into one who had a desire to be holy; the one who delivered me from the road to destruction, and brought me into his light; and the one who has so far done all of the real remodelings in my life; he is the one who is still most qualified and most interested in completing the project.

 God’s not finished with me yet.
 I am a work in progress.
 But I trust that God will continue the good work that he began in me over 50 years ago.
 Until I stand before him, a completed work of God.